On the Appearance tab for a raster layer, essential raster functionality allows you to adjust the display and appearance of your imagery.

 - Esri—Uses a modified Sigmoid stretch that uses an S curve to find the mean, which helps to prevent pixel values from being stretched beyond the maximum value.
 This method is used to provide a good overall contrast stretch to imagery.

 Dynamic Range Adjustment (DRA) is a feature that automatically adjusts your active stretch type as you navigate around your image based on the pixel values in your current display.
-You can turn this on or off by toggling the DRA button .
+You can turn this on or off by switching the DRA button .

 Alter the image resampling type using the options in the Resampling Type drop-down list.
 Nearest Neighbor more closely retains the original pixel values, whereas the other resampling techniques produce a smoother image by interpolating values.